tdvortex/eris/eris-book/src/concepts/features.md

 # Core features

-Eris's is designed to play to the strengths of both the Fediverse and Discord.
+Eris is designed to play to the strengths of both the Fediverse and Discord.

 ## Comparison with other apps